 For many, working at home can seem like a dream come true.
-No commute, flexibility to live where you want, no distracting meetings, or people popping in your office.
+No commute, the flexibility to live where you want, no distracting meetings or people popping in your office.

 Although there is much to like in working from home, it can also cause a lot of stress, loneliness and boredom.

 One of the biggest negatives of working at home can be that there is not enough separation between your work and personal lives.
-When this happens, you can feel as if you are always on the clock, where it seems your workday just has not ended.
+When this happens, you feel as if you are always on the clock — where your workday does not end.

 The opposite can also occur.
 This is when you become much less productive during work hours since it feels like you are still on personal time.

 You need very clear boundaries between work and personal time when your office is your home.

 Let’s now look at five ways that you can separate your work and home